Waterdrips/waterdrips2.github.io/drafts/2020-01-07-inlets-pro.md

 I'm using Digital Ocean for my exit nodes, you need to grab your Digital Ocean API Key if you are following along.
 I have saved mine in a file called `do-token` in my home directory.

+If you want to use one of the other providers you can check the examples in the [inletsctl github repo](https://github.com/inlets/inletsctl/#examples-for-inletsctl-create).

 Then we can create an exit node
 ```sh